AlecAivazis/graphql-over-kafka/docs/source/intro/connecting_services.rst

         manager.run()

-You can see that we were able to get the same/more functionality with sifnicantly fewer lines of code.
+You can see that we were able to get the same/more functionality as before with significantly fewer lines of code.
 If you want, you can run the server and go to the admin panel / graphql endpoints to verify things are working as you expect.

 Sorry if feel that you went through all that trouble in part 1 for nothing.
 At least now you know what's going on underneath and hopefully you never have to write that much boilerplate again.
-If you do need to implement a completely service, send me a message and let's work together to figure out how nautilus can better serve your needs at a framework level.
+If you do need to implement a completely custom service, send me a message and let's work together to figure out if nautilus can better serve your needs at a framework level.

 Connection Models